 Qualitative + Quantitative Data

 The voice of the customer has immense value, and working it into research methodologies grounds the insights in the perspectives of actual people.
-There is no substitute for hearing their experiences in their own words, and qualitative research of all kinds is your best source for this first-hand, human data.
+There is no substitute for hearing their experiences in their own words, and qualitative research is your best source for this first-hand, human data.

-Just as valuable are the broader learnings to be gained from quantitative research.
-The projectable and precise numeric data gathered from quantitative studies generates big-picture insights from significantly larger groups of customers.
-We can begin to understand trends and differences between customer segments behaviorally, attitudinally, demographically, etc., through intelligently conducted quantitative research.
+Just as valuable are the broader learnings to be gained from quantitative research, that can be applied to detect and proactively address market shifts.
+The projectable and precise numeric data gathered from intelligently conducted quantitative studies generates big-picture insights from significantly larger groups of customers.
+We can begin to understand macro trends and differences between customer segments behaviorally, attitudinally, demographically, etc.

 A mixed qual-and-quant approach provides the best of both worlds, delivering both granular and trend-level insights into customer behavior.